SaiPrabhathDevalla/Energy-Consumption-Analysis/README.md

-🌍 Energy Consumption Analysis
+🌍 Energy Consumption Analysis (MySQL Project)
 📌 Project Overview

-The Energy Consumption Analysis project focuses on analyzing global energy data to understand the relationship between energy consumption, production, emissions, GDP, and population across different countries and years.
+The Energy Consumption Analysis project uses MySQL to analyze global energy and economic data across countries and years.
-The goal is to convert raw energy data into meaningful insights that support sustainable energy planning and data-driven decision making.

-This project uses SQL for data analysis and Power BI for visualization to identify trends, comparisons, and key patterns in worldwide energy usage.
+The project focuses on understanding energy consumption, production, carbon emissions, GDP, and population trends using pure SQL queries.

+This project demonstrates strong skills in database design, relational modeling, and SQL-based data analysis.

 🎯 Objectives

-Analyze energy consumption and production trends by country and year
+Analyze global energy consumption patterns

+Compare energy production vs consumption

-Compare carbon emissions across countries
+Study carbon emission trends across countries

-Study the relationship between GDP, population, and energy usage
+Understand the impact of GDP and population on energy usage

-Identify top energy-consuming and emitting countries

-Generate insightful dashboards for better understanding and presentation
+Extract meaningful insights using MySQL only

 🏢 Business Problem

-Global energy demand is increasing due to population growth and economic development.
-However, heavy dependence on fossil fuels leads to higher carbon emissions and environmental impact.
+Global energy demand is increasing due to population growth and economic development, leading to higher carbon emissions and environmental concerns.
-There is a lack of integrated, data-driven analysis that connects energy consumption, production, emissions, GDP, and population.
-This project aims to bridge that gap by providing clear insights that help policymakers, organizations, and analysts understand energy patterns and support sustainable energy strategies.
+However, energy-related data is often scattered across multiple sources, making analysis difficult.

+This project solves the problem by integrating energy, economic, and population data into a structured MySQL database, enabling data-driven insights for sustainable energy planning and policy decisions.

-📂 Dataset Information
+📂 Dataset Description

-The dataset is sourced from global energy and economic data providers and includes multiple CSV files imported into a MySQL database.
+The dataset consists of six CSV files, each representing a specific domain of global energy and economic data.
+These files were imported into MySQL and linked using relational keys.

 Tables Used:

 country_3 – Central reference table containing country names

-consumption_3 – Energy consumption data by country and year
+consum_3 – Energy consumption data by country and year

 production_3 – Energy production data

 emission_3 – Carbon emission details

-gdp_3 – GDP data based on Purchasing Power Parity
+gdp_3 – GDP data of countries

 population_3 – Population statistics

-Each table is linked using foreign key relationships with the country_3 table.

-🗂️ ER Diagram Overview
+All tables are connected through the country field, ensuring data consistency and integrity.

+🗂️ Database Design

+Relational database structure

-The country table acts as the central dimension table
+country_3 acts as the central table

-Other tables store fact data related to energy, emissions, GDP, and population
+Foreign key relationships reduce data redundancy

-Relationships ensure data integrity and reduced redundancy
+Ensures data integrity across all datasets

+Supports efficient multi-table SQL analysis

 🛠️ Tools & Technologies Used

-MySQL – Data storage, table creation, and querying
+MySQL – Database creation and querying

-SQL – Data analysis and transformations
+SQL – Data analysis and reporting

-Power BI – Interactive dashboards and data visualization

-Excel / CSV – Raw data format
+CSV Files – Source data format

-GitHub – Version control and project sharing
+GitHub – Project hosting and documentation

+🔍 SQL Concepts Applied

+Database and table creation

+Primary keys and foreign keys

+INNER JOIN operations

+Aggregate functions (SUM, AVG, MAX, MIN)

+GROUP BY and ORDER BY

+Subqueries

+Filtering using WHERE and HAVING

-📊 Key Analysis Performed
+📊 Sample Analysis Performed

-Total energy consumption and production by country
+Total energy consumption by country

-Year-wise emission trends

-Per-capita energy consumption and emissions

-Top countries by GDP and emissions

-Comparison between developed and developing countries

-Energy efficiency insights using production vs consumption
+Comparison of production vs consumption

-📈 Power BI Dashboard Highlights

-Country-wise energy consumption trends

-Emissions comparison across years
+Year-wise emission analysis

-GDP vs energy usage analysis
+GDP vs energy consumption comparison

-Interactive filters for country and year

-Clean and presentation-ready visuals
+Per-capita emission calculations

+Identification of top emitting countries

-🔍 Key Insights
+📈 Key Insights

-A small number of countries contribute to a major share of global energy consumption and emissions
+A small number of countries account for a major share of global energy consumption

-Higher GDP generally correlates with higher energy usage
+Countries with higher GDP tend to consume more energy

-Fossil fuels dominate global energy production, increasing emissions

-Per-capita energy usage varies significantly between countries
+High population does not always mean higher per-capita consumption

+Emission levels vary significantly based on energy production methods

 ✅ Conclusion

-This project demonstrates how data analytics and visualization can be used to understand complex global energy patterns.
-The insights derived from this analysis can support policy decisions, sustainability planning, and energy optimization strategies.
+This project demonstrates how MySQL alone can be effectively used for real-world data analysis.
+By integrating multiple datasets and applying structured SQL queries, meaningful insights were derived to understand global energy usage and its environmental impact.